 Try Battlefront I & II (Classic)

-The second game in the series adds space combat, as well as a rich campaign where you fight as the 501st Legion of Stormtroopers, from their beginnings in the Clone Wars right up to the Battle of Endor.
+The second game in the series adds space combat and a rich campaign where you fight as the 501st Legion of Stormtroopers, from their beginnings in the Clone Wars right up to the Battle of Endor.

 Battlefront (Classic) I & II are available on GOG and Steam for $10 USD each.